Alladale Wilderness Reserve: Flora and Fauna

 The Alladale estate covers a variety of habitats, including glacial mountains, forests, rivers, and lochs.
 Between 2009 and 2012, 800,000 native trees (Scots pine, birch, rowan, willow, alder, aspen, holly, hazel, oak, and juniper) have been planted in protected enclosures.

-Wild animals found living on the estate include red deer, roe deer, otter, red fox, mountain hare, badger, pine marten, red squirrel, pipistrelle, and Britain's most threatened mammal, the water vole.
+Wild animals found living on the estate include red deer, roe deer, wild boar, Eurasian otter, red fox, mountain hare, European badger, pine marten, red squirrel, pipistrelle, and Britain's most threatened mammals, the water vole and Scottish wildcat.
 Salmon and brown trout are found in the rivers and lochs.
 The moors are clad in ling and bell heather and the reserve is home to three species of grouse: black grouse, red grouse and ptarmigan.
 Raptors and corvids include golden eagle, white-tailed eagle, osprey, buzzard, peregrine falcon, merlin, kestrel and raven.

 A fold of Highland Cattle lives on the reserve as part of Alladale's conservation grazing project.